ZeroInfinite/azure-mobile-services-resourcebroker/readme.md

 ### Code ###

 First, import the ResourceBroker Nuget package into your Mobile Services back-end project.
-Next, create a new controller and derive it from the ResourceBroker class:
+Next, create a new controller and derive it from the ResourceBrokerBase class:

     [AuthorizeLevel(AuthorizationLevel.User)]
-    public class MyResourcesController : ResourcesController
+    public class ResourcesController : ResourcesControllerBase
     {
     }